 She has completed a Foundation Course with the International School of Dru Yoga (2013); a Yin Yoga Intensive with Norman Blair - one of only a handful of UK teachers to be endorsed by Sarah Powers (2014), and an Advanced Yin Teacher Training, also with Norman (2017).

-She has recently completed a Seasonal Yoga Online 6 Season Study Programme (blending the Taoist 5 element approach with yoga) under the watchful eye of Julie Hanson the course Director.
+In 2018 she completed a Seasonal Yoga Online 6 Season Study Programme (blending the Taoist 5 element approach with yoga) under the watchful eye of Julie Hanson the course Director.
 Rachel is currently attending training days as part of the Seasonal Advanced / Masters programme in Glasgow with founders Julie Hanson and Sue Woodd.

 Rachel enjoys exploring the many different approaches to yoga, and aims to bring that variety of experience to her teaching.
 She does not adhere to any one school of yoga or style of teaching, believing that all approaches have something to offer.